pixicenter/TinyTransfer/README.md

 To customize the application:
 - Modify theme settings in `src/lib/useThemeStyles.tsx`
 - Add new languages in `src/lib/translations/`
-- Extend encryption options in relevant services
+- Add encryption options in relevant services

 ## Contributing